slfff/Fast-Hyper-spectral-Super-resolution/README.md

-# Fast hyperspectral image super-resolution using linear regression
+# Fast Hyper-spectral Image Super-resolution using Linear Regression

 # C language implementation
   This version of C language implementation is developed on Linux.
 Intel Math Kernel Library (MKL) and Matlab R2014a extern library are